 In September 2017, we entered into an agreement to sell certain land and buildings located in Sunnyvale, California, with a book value of \$118 million, for a total of \$306 million, through two separate and independent closings.
 Upon the completion of the first closing in fiscal 2018, we consummated the sale of properties with a net book value of \$66 million for cash proceeds of \$210 million, resulting in a gain, net of direct selling costs, of \$142 million.
-The remaining properties, consisting of land with a net book value of \$52 million, were classified as assets held-for-sale, and included as other current assets in our consolidated balance sheets as of April 26, 2019 and April 27, 2018.
-We will consummate the sale of these properties, and receive cash proceeds of \$96 million, upon the completion of the second closing, which is expected to occur within the next 12 months.
-That closing is subject to due diligence, certain termination rights and customary closing conditions, including local governmental approval of the subdivision of a land parcel.
+The remaining properties, consisting of land, were classified as assets held-for-sale, and included as other current assets in our consolidated balance sheets as of April 26, 2019.
+On August 26, 2019, the second closing occurred and we consummated the sale of the land, with a net book value of \$53 million, and received cash proceeds of \$96 million, resulting in a gain, net of direct selling costs, of \$38 million.